geekreflex/turbonote/README.md

 # Turbo Note

-## Capture, Organize, and Share Your Thoughts with Ease.
+## Capture and Organize Your Thoughts with Ease.

 Unlock your creativity and productivity with effortless note-taking and organization.